The first 90 days of a startup are magic.

 Documentation: Write the minimum.
 You can write more later.

 Scalability: Don't architect for scale.
 Architect for learning.
+You can rewrite everything later if needed.

 Phase 3: Launching (Days 61-90)